Starting Your Own Accountancy Practice

 The form provides details of the directors and also the shareholders, business continuity, AML supervisory body, insurance as well as the services you will offer.
 The form must be completed and submitted to the ACCA Authorisation team.
 Please allow 28 days for processing and, once processed, you will be issued with an ID number for your firm.

-Please ensure that you submit your form to the ACCA well in advance as, until you have received the ID number, you cannot practise.
+Please ensure that you submit your form to the ACCA well in advance as, until you have received the ID number, you cannot practice.

 Request A Callback